Istria Food

 Istarski ovčji sir / Istrski ovčji sir

 Istarski ovčji sir / Istrski ovčji sir is protected Istrian sheep cheese.
-The Croatian Ministry reported in December 2025 that the name received European protected designation of origin status and became Croatia’s 52nd protected product name registered in the European Union.
+The name received European PDO protection in December 2025 and is now part of the EU register of protected agricultural and food products.

 Istrian sheep cheese appears with pršut, honey, olive oil, bread, wine, and other small plates.
 It belongs to the pastoral and inland side of Istrian food, but it also fits coastal meals when served as a starter or market product.